reyemtm/getbounds/source/_posts/2020-05-05-gis-and-remote-work.md

 **Media Software**

 * Chromecast
+* Pandora
 * Plex hosted on the Lenovo M93P
-* Pandora
+* TuneIn Radio

+The only thing that's missing from my hardware setup is a standing desk and an awesome map to hang on my wall.